Hi all,

 If they have forced you to resign, which means you have submitted the resignation, then there is little that you can do.
 You submitted resignation to avoid a termination in your employment history.
 That was your choice.

-Comments: - To avoid the domestic enquiry, companies resorted to forcing the employees to put up resignation.
-However, when such employees approached the labour court and told that their resignation was taken forcibly, the courts have ruled that if the employee had conducted some misconduct, then what prevented them from conducting the domestic enquiry and prove the misconduct?
-Since the enquiry was not conducted, labour courts have treated the resignation as null and void.
-Their services were restored with back wages.
+Comments: - To avoid the domestic enquiry, companies resorted to forcing the employees to submit resignations.
+However, when such employees approached the labour court and stated that their resignations were taken forcibly, the courts have ruled that if the employee had committed some misconduct, then what prevented them from conducting the domestic enquiry to prove the misconduct?
+Since the enquiry was not conducted, labour courts have treated the resignations as null and void, and their services were restored with back wages.

-While I do not have the exact case number, I have discussed the above issue with lawyer who handles the labour cases.
+While I do not have the exact case number, I have discussed the above issue with a lawyer who handles labour cases.

-For the case under discussion, poster's termination is illegal.
-But then court cases in India do not move even at snail's pace.
-This prevents the aggrieved employees to approach court and seek justice.
-Judicial tardiness benefits the employers and they take complete advantage of it.
+For the case under discussion, the poster's termination is illegal.
+However, court cases in India do not progress quickly, which prevents aggrieved employees from approaching the court and seeking justice.
+Judicial tardiness benefits the employers, and they take complete advantage of it.

-The second challenge is psychology of Indians.
-We generally frown at the people who file suits against their employers.
-If the job applicant discloses that he has filed suit against his/her former employers chances of getting job are very dismal.
-In the erstwhile era, it was not rapist but the victim/survivor the of rape attracted the social stigma.
-Employers in India in general and HR in particular cherishes this psychology and look down upon job applicants who stand for their rights.
+The second challenge is the psychology of Indians.
+We generally frown upon people who file suits against their employers.
+If a job applicant discloses that he/she has filed a suit against their former employer, the chances of getting a job are very dismal.
+In the erstwhile era, it was not the rapist but the victim/survivor of rape who attracted social stigma.
+Employers in India, in general, and HR in particular, cherish this psychology and look down upon job applicants who stand up for their rights.

 Thanks,